Pyrrha-Platform/Pyrrha-Database/README.md

 You can now load the .sql file as follows:
 ```
-❯ docker exec -t mariadb mysql -uroot -p${MDB_PASSWORD} -e 'source /home/prometeo.sql;'
+❯ docker exec -t mariadb mysql -uroot -p${MDB_PASSWORD} -e 'source /home/pyrrha.sql;'
 ```

 Step 4: Verify the database

-You should be able to see the Prometeo database:
+You should be able to see the Pyrrha database:

 ```
 ❯ docker exec -t mariadb mysql -uroot -p${MDB_PASSWORD} -e 'show databases;'